Ranked

 Eating Out in Courmayeur

-Courmayeur scores an impressive 4.33 for eating out, making it one of the resort's standout features.
-The Italian culinary tradition shines through both on and off the mountain.
+Courmayeur scores an impressive 4.33/5 for eating out, making it one of the resort's standout features.
+The Italian culinary tradition shines through both on and off the mountain, with stunning views throughout.

 Our reviewers mention that the mountain restaurants are particularly outstanding.
 As Mika, an advanced skier, enthuses, "Best lunch I've ever had!!!
 Great spring skiing.
 Amazing food."
 Jackson, another reviewer, notes the exceptional value: "Mountain food is unbeatable. €8 for an outstanding pizza."
 When the sun is shining, our top recommendation is to head to Capitan des Alpes for incredible pizza with a side of views, which can be found at the bottom of the Zerotta chairlift.